José Antonio Primo de Rivera: Early life

 Queipo de Llano had written a defamatory letter against an uncle of José Antonio and against the Dictator himself.
 José Antonio, ready to defend the honour of his family abused by the Republican general, went to the café where the latter used to socialize, and after asking whether he was the author of the writing, and after receiving the general's affirmative reply, delivered a spectacular punch that made the general roll on the floor, sparking a free-for-all between the companions of José Antonio and the companions of the general.

-Llano had been a Republican in the time of the Rivera dictatorship, but is today remembered mostly as a notorious Francoist war criminal in the Civil War.
+Queipo de Llano had been a Republican in the time of the Rivera dictatorship, but is today remembered mostly as a notorious Francoist war criminal in the Civil War.

 Primo de Rivera became a registered lawyer in 1925, and opened an office on a side street of Madrid very near the confluence of three principal avenues.

 A relatively successful lawyer not involved nor expected to be involved in politics before 1930, the impetuous José Antonio Primo de Rivera decided to do so after the death of his father in his Parisian self-exile in 1930; this was for him the best way to defend the memory of his father, whose work at government had often been derided.

 In 1931, he was invested "Perpetual Dean of the Illustrious College of Lawyers of Madrid".

-He ran for office under the banner of the National Monarchist Union and failed to get elected.
+He ran for office under the banner of the National Monarchist Union but failed to get elected.

 He was detained briefly in 1932 for collaboration in General José Sanjurjo's attempted coup.